bernardjason/rust_tuxedo_server/README.md

 bindgen  tux.h  -o src/bindings.rs -- -I $TUXDIR/include/
 ```

-then all the warnings ignored.
+then all the warnings changed to be ignored.

 To compile